genicsblog/genicsblog.com/_posts/adityasingh/2022-01-25-6-free-websites-to-learn-web3.md

 ![UseWeb3.xyz](https://user-images.githubusercontent.com/46792249/150972909-6a8c9012-aab9-4031-b773-63056158c662.png)

 UseWeb3 is a great opensource community-contributed resource for web3 enthusiasts like you.
-Better to check this out and bookmark it to your favorite browser because you're gonna use it on your entire web3 journey!
+Better to check this out and bookmark it to your favourite browser because you're gonna use it on your entire web3 journey!

 It is a simple website that has a list of very useful information related to web3 space.